 8.2 Delegation of Duties.
-Engineer shall not subcontract, nor shall any subcontractor commence performance of any work or services without the previous written consent of the Owner.
-Subcontracting, if permitted, shall not relieve the Engineer of any of its obligations under this Contract or any project contract.
-The Engineer shall be solely responsible to the Owner for the acts or faults of any such subcontractor and of such subcontractor's officers, agents and employees, each of whom shall for this purpose, be deemed to be an agent or employee of the Engineer to the extent of its subcontract.
-As a prior condition to approval of a subcontractor, the Engineer shall provide a conformed copy of the applicable subcontract to the Owner.
-The Engineer and any subcontractor shall jointly and severally agree that the Owner is not obligated to pay or to be liable for the payment of any sums due any subcontractor.
+Architect/Engineer shall not subcontract, nor shall any subcontractor commence performance of any work or services without the previous written consent of the Owner.
+Subcontracting, if permitted, shall not relieve the Architect/Engineer of any of its obligations under this Contract or any project contract.
+The Architect/Engineer shall be solely responsible to the Owner for the acts or faults of any such subcontractor and of such subcontractor's officers, agents and employees, each of whom shall for this purpose, be deemed to be an agent or employee of the Architect/Engineer to the extent of its subcontract.
+As a prior condition to approval of a subcontractor, the Architect/Engineer shall provide a conformed copy of the applicable subcontract to the Owner.
+The Architect/Engineer and any subcontractor shall jointly and severally agree that the Owner is not obligated to pay or to be liable for the payment of any sums due any subcontractor.

 ARTICLE 9- INSURANCE

 9.1 Insurance Requirements.
-The Engineer shall carry Public Liability Insurance and Automobile insurance in the amounts specified below, including the contractual liability assumed by the Engineer and shall deliver Certificate of Insurance, from carriers acceptable to the County, specifying such limits with the County, its officers, agents, and employees named as additional insureds.
+The Architect/Engineer shall carry Public Liability Insurance and Automobile insurance in the amounts specified below, including the contractual liability assumed by the Architect/Engineer and shall deliver Certificate of Insurance, from carriers acceptable to the County, specifying such limits with the County, its officers, agents, and employees named as additional insureds.
 In addition, the insurer shall agree to give the County a thirty day notice of its decision to modify or cancel coverage.

 9.1.1 Workman's Compensation and Employer's Liability